shivaacodes/auth-api/README.md

 ![password is stored in hashed format](./assets/admin-dashboard.png)

-### if not ; it shows forbidden in the dashboard [tested through accessing /admin endpoint through a user acc]
+### if not ; it shows forbidden in the dashboard [tested through accessing /admin endpoint through a user acc]->Testing in development

+### In production ,Implemented middleware to strictly redirect to login if auth fails

 ![test](./assets/admin-unauthorized.png)